AdityaMe/Getting_and-_Cleaning_Data_Project/CodeBook.md

 Variables and Their Description:
 =====================================

-- `row.names` column contains the row names, this is not in order.
 - `Subjects` column specifies the subject numbers.
 There are 30 subjects and each is specified by Numbers 1 through 30.
 - `ActivityID` column contains the following five variables each describing an activity: